4levy/Elystra.wtf/README.md

 > **NOTE:** Yeah, I know this code can be skidded easily.
-I just didn’t bother obfuscating it — I was lazy.
+I just didn’t bother obfuscating it, I was lazy.
 > If you're gonna skid it, at least give credit.

 [Offical discord server](https://discord.gg/DwfVqEqcbr)